awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

   Support for other versions of Ubuntu and other operating systems is coming soon\.

-  For information about the supported AMIs for Windows, see [Hibernation Prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Hibernate.html#hibernating-prerequisites) in the *Amazon EC2 User Guide for Windows Instances*\.
+  For information about the supported AMIs for Windows, see [Hibernation prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Hibernate.html#hibernating-prerequisites) in the *Amazon EC2 User Guide for Windows Instances*\.
 + **Root volume type** \- must be an Amazon EBS volume, not an instance store volume\.
 + **Amazon EBS root volume size** \- must be large enough to store the RAM contents and accommodate your expected usage, for example, OS or applications\.
 If you enable hibernation, space is allocated on the root volume at launch to store the RAM\.
 + **Amazon EBS root volume encryption** \- To use hibernation, the root volume must be encrypted to ensure the protection of sensitive content that is in memory at the time of hibernation\.
 When RAM data is moved to the Amazon EBS root volume, it is always encrypted\.
 Encryption of the root volume is enforced at instance launch\.
 Use one of the following three options to ensure that the root volume is an encrypted Amazon EBS volume:
   + EBS “single\-step” encryption: In a single run\-instances API call, you can launch encrypted EBS\-backed EC2 instances from an unencrypted AMI and also enable hibernation at the same time\.
-For more information, see [Using Encryption with EBS\-Backed AMIs](AMIEncryption.md)\.
+For more information, see [Using encryption with EBS\-backed AMIs](AMIEncryption.md)\.
   + EBS encryption by default: You can enable EBS encryption by default to ensure all new EBS volumes created in your AWS account are encrypted\.
 This way, you can enable hibernation for your instances without specifying encryption intent at instance launch\.
-For more information, see [Encryption by Default](EBSEncryption.md#encryption-by-default)\.
+For more information, see [Encryption by default](EBSEncryption.md#encryption-by-default)\.
   + Encrypted AMI: You can enable EBS encryption by using an encrypted AMI to launch your instance\.
 If your AMI does not have an encrypted root snapshot, you can copy it to a new AMI and request encryption\.
-For more information, see [Encrypt an Unencrypted Image during Copy](AMIEncryption.md#copy-unencrypted-to-encrypted) and [Copying an AMI](CopyingAMIs.md#ami-copy-steps)\.
+For more information, see [Encrypt an unencrypted image during copy](AMIEncryption.md#copy-unencrypted-to-encrypted) and [Copying an AMI](CopyingAMIs.md#ami-copy-steps)\.
 + **Enable hibernation at launch** \- You cannot enable hibernation on an existing instance \(running or stopped\)\.
 For more information, see [Enabling Hibernation for an Instance](#enabling-hibernation)\.
 + **Purchasing options** \- This feature is available for On\-Demand Instances and Reserved Instances\.
 It is not available for Spot Instances\.
-For more information, see [Hibernating Interrupted Spot Instances](spot-interruptions.md#hibernate-spot-instances)\.
+For more information, see [Hibernating interrupted Spot Instances](spot-interruptions.md#hibernate-spot-instances)\.

 ## Limitations<a name="hibernating-not-supported"></a>
 + The following actions are not supported for hibernation: